Insomniacs After School: Anime

 In January 2022, an anime television series adaptation was announced.
 The series is produced by Liden Films and directed by Yūki Ikeda, with scripts written by Rintarō Ikeda, character designs handled by Yuki Fukuda, and music composed by Yuki Hayashi.
 It aired from April 11 to July 4, 2023, on TV Tokyo and other channels.
 (Note: TV Tokyo lists the premiere for the series on Monday at 24:00, which is effectively Tuesday at midnight JST.)
-The opening theme song is "Itsu Aetara" (いつ逢えたら) by Aiko, while the ending theme song is "Lapse" (ラプス) by Homecomings.
+The opening theme song is "Itsu Aetara" (いつ逢えたら) by Aiko, while the ending theme song is "Lapse" (ラプス, Rapusu) by Homecomings.

 Sentai Filmworks licensed the series and is streaming it on Hidive.
 An English dub was later released starting in November 2024.
 Muse Communication has licensed the series in Southeast Asia.